River Rea

-The River Rea (pronounced "ray") is a small river which passes through Birmingham, England.
+The River Rea (/ˈreɪ/ RAY) is a small river which passes through Birmingham, England.
 It is the river on which Birmingham was founded by the Beorma tribe in the 7th century.

 Name

 The name of the Rea derives from a root found in many Indo-European languages and means "to run" or "to flow".

 Course

 The Rea rises in Waseley Hills Country Park, with the source well signposted from the car park there.
 The river drops about 70 m in its first mile, but from then on has a very gentle slope.
 The river's tributaries include Callow Brook, the Bourne (which begins as Merritts Brook before joining Griffins Brook) and Bourne Brook.
 From Rubery, the river flows into Birmingham near the former Rover works at Longbridge, then flows through a tunnel under the A38.
 In Northfield, one of the river's few remaining fords is at The Mill Walk, near Hawkesley Mill Lane.
 After this, the river valley is also used by the railway to Kings Norton.